eric-gt/auto-armor-chariot/Isaac Was'utala Wasomun ~ The Captain.md

 - Give an ally [[Advantage]] to their next move, describing how you advise or support them.
 - Have an ally appear somehow in a place they are needed.
 ## Force Multiplier
-You acquire something—a tool, ship upgrade, a caged malevolent sentience, etc—that allows the [[Carrier]] and it’s staff to operate far better than usual, but it has a downside.
+You acquire something—a tool, ship upgrade, a caged malevolent sentience, etc—that allows the [[Carrier]] and its staff to operate far better than usual, but it has a downside.
 For each of the below drawbacks you give it, once per [[Sortie]] you may act with [[confidence]].
 - It whispers in your ear—change one of your [[Hooks]] to represent its demands.
 - It’s [[fragile]] and needs protecting.
 It grants no benefit while damaged or destroyed.
 - It is physically taxing or requires upkeep of some kind: gain a [[Burden]].
 If you gain this [[move]] at the same time as you would gain a burden from another source, you take this one instead.